croquet/croquet/historic/sdk/tutorials/1_1_hello_world.md

 Croquet.Session.join("hello", MyModel, MyView);
 ```

-Croquet.startSession is where the application is actually launched.
+Croquet.Session.join is where the application is actually launched.
 The arguments are the sessionName, the MyModel class, the MyView class, and any options you may wish to include.

 Starting the session will do the following things: